A comprehensive list of PowerPoint presentation tips and tricks.

 If you get stuck half way through a presentation or someone asks you a difficult question, don’t be afraid of taking a pause.
 It’s OK to buy time with “let me think about that” or “that’s a great question!”.
-At times like this it can help to go back to your presenation synopsis and use that to get you back on track.
+At times like this it can help to go back to your presentation synopsis and use that to get you back on track.

 Make Eye Contact

-It’s very easy to end up staring at the one person on the front row who seem to be smiling at you but focussing on just one person or just staring into space makes the main audience feel like you’re not interested in them.
+It’s very easy to end up staring at the one person on the front row who seem to be smiling at you but focusing on just one person or just staring into space makes the main audience feel like you’re not interested in them.
 With a small audience, be sure to move eye contact from person to person without fixating on any particular individual.
-If you have a larger audience, try scanning your attention from left-to-centre-to-right and back again focussing on random individuals each time.
+If you have a larger audience, try scanning your attention from left-to-centre-to-right and back again focusing on random individuals each time.
 Don’t forget the people right at the back too!

 Don’t Read From Your Slides